sggjon5/DroneBuild-Quad/docs/07-transmitter_receiver.md

 - **Receiver** - FrSky ARCHER PLUS RS
 - **Transmitter** - FrSky Tandem X18

-I will provide info about the receiver, then transmitter, and then the binding process.
+I will provide info about the receiver, then transmitter, then the binding process and finally my configuration of mixes.

 ## 📻 Receiver
 The receiver used for this build is the FrSky Archer Plus RS 2.4 GHz.
 This is an incredibly small and lightweight reciever weighing just over a gram.
 The datasheets spec it to be able to operate at >2km in good conditions and I found the whole registering and binding process very straight forward.
 [The datasheet](https://www.frsky-rc.com/wp-content/uploads/Downloads/Amanual/ARCHER%20PLUS%20RS%20RS%20Mini%20Manual.pdf) explains how to set up this receiever in a set of relativley short and easy steps.